-Dayne Buddo, a marine ecologist who focuses on marine invaders at the Caribbean island's University of the West Indies, believes Jamaica's decline in lionfish is due to a changing attitude about the fish by local fisherman.
-Although those multiple flowing dorsal fins are exquisite to look at, they pack a powerful punch of venom, and Buddo said that in the past, Jamaican fishermen have been hesitant to deal with the pain-inducing fish.
+Dayne Buddo, a marine ecologist who focuses on marine invaders at the Caribbean island's University of the West Indies, believes Jamaica's decline in lionfish is due to changing attitudes about the fish by local fisherman.
+Although those multiple flowing dorsal fins are exquisite to look at, they pack a powerful punch of venom.
+Buddo said that in the past, Jamaican fishermen had been hesitant to deal with the pain-inducing fish.
 However, now the species has become a popular food item.

 As it turns out, the spines are easily removed and cooking neutralizes the poison; plus, they taste good.
 The white flesh of the fish is said to be similar in flavor to certain snappers and groupers.

 "After learning how to handle them, the fishermen have definitely been going after them harder, especially spear fishermen.
 I believe persons here have caught on to the whole idea of consuming them," said Buddo.

-In regions where they have become a problem, governments, conservation groups and even dive shops have been holding fishing tournaments and other promotions to try to make a dent in the crisis.
-In 2010, the U.S. National Oceanic and Atmospheric Administration (NOAA) launched a campaign urging the public to "eat sustainable, eat lionfish!"
+In regions where they've become a problem, governments, conservation groups and even dive shops have been holding fishing tournaments and other promotions to try to make a dent in the crisis.
+Even the U.S. National Oceanic and Atmospheric Administration (NOAA) launched a campaign urging the public to "eat sustainable, eat lionfish!"